epaillas/acm/docs/code/data.md

 Feel free to name them as you wish, be creative ! ✨
 :::

 The inference chains are stored in a `chains/` directory.
-The chains are computed trough the inference wrappers in `sunbird.inference`, and stored as a `<statistic>_chain.npy` file with the `save_chain` method of the infernce base class.
-The file contains a dictionary with `samples` the chain values, `weights` the chain weights, `ranges` the varying parameter ranges, `names`the varying parameters names, `labels` the labels of the varying parameters in latex mode (with the `$` symbols) that will be used in the plots of the chains (see [Inference](../pipeline/inference)).
+The chains are computed trough the inference wrappers in `sunbird.inference`, and stored as a file with the `save_chain` method of the inference base class.
+The file contains a dictionary with `samples` the chain values, `weights` the chain weights, `ranges` the varying parameter ranges, `names`the varying parameters names, `labels` the labels of the varying parameters in latex mode (with the `$` symbols) that will be used in the plots of the chains.

 :::{seealso}
 Depending on the inference method, the chains can also contain the `log_likelihood` and `log_prior` values, as well as the `log_posterior` values.
 See the documentation of the [inference](../pipeline/inference) method for more details.